Ran1d/CSP-MED-Thermal-Storage-/README.md

 # CSP-MED-Thermal-Storage-

-The project involves the comprehensive dynamic and thermodynamic modeling of an 8-Effect Forward Feed Multi-Effect Distillation (MED) plant integrated with a Parabolic Trough Solar Collector (PTSC) field and a 50,000 \text{ kWh} Thermal Energy Storage (TES) unit.
-The system was engineered to deliver a stable thermal demand of \mathbf{3.01 \text{ MW}} for desalination.
-The model's validation demonstrated extremely high fidelity, achieving less than a 1.2\% error across all primary design metrics (GOR, Thermal Load, and Specific Area) compared to established literature benchmarks.
+·  Developed a dynamic-thermodynamic model for an 8-Effect Forward Feed MED plant integrated with a Parabolic Trough Solar Collector (PTSC) field and a 50,000 kWh Thermal Energy Storage (TES) unit.

-The subsequent dynamic simulation successfully optimized the system's operation, proving that the 50,000 \text{ kWh} TES unit is capable of extending the plant's operational time from approximately 12 hours of peak sunlight to 15.6 \text{ hours} per day, resulting in a maximized stable daily distillate production of \mathbf{84,317.17 \text{ kg/day}}.
-This confirms the feasibility of using thermal storage to ensure high productivity and resource utilization in large-scale renewable desalination projects.
+·  Engineered to deliver a stable thermal desalination demand of 3.01 MW.

+·  Achieved high fidelity with less than 1.2% error across all primary performance metrics (GOR, Thermal Load, Specific Area).

+ The TES unit extends daily plant operation from 12 hours to 15.6 hours, maximizing stable distillate production to 84,317.17 kg/day.

+·  Thermal storage is a feasible and effective solution for ensuring high productivity and resource utilization in large-scale renewable desalination projects.

 Figures: